ardabbour/allegro-rock-paper-scissors/README.md

 Note: Using cmake "out of source build" style, the entire build tree is created under "build" directory so that you can delete "build" directory without worrying about the sources.

-5. Connect PCAN-USB and Allegro Hand (make sure to power off Allegro Hand)
+5. Connect PCAN-USB and Allegro Hand

 6. Start the grasping program: "grasp"

-bin/grasp

 7. Power on Allegro Hand.

-8. Use keyboard command to move Allegro Hand!!!!

 ================================================
 The Allegro Hand project was developed by Dr. Kyong-Sok "K.C."
-Chang; this
+Chang; this repository is a fork of the original that can be found over at https://github.com/simlabrobotics/allegro_hand_linux